awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/volume-encrypt-account-on.png)

-If you want to encrypt the restored volume to a customer managed CMK, you must supply both the `Encrypted` and `KmsKeyId` parameters as shown in [Restore an Unencrypted Volume \(Encryption by Default Not Enabled\)](#volume-account-off)\.
+If you want to encrypt the restored volume to a symmetric customer managed CMK, you must supply both the `Encrypted` and `KmsKeyId` parameters as shown in [Restore an Unencrypted Volume \(Encryption by Default Not Enabled\)](#volume-account-off)\.

 ### Copy an Unencrypted Snapshot \(Encryption by Default Not Enabled\)<a name="snapshot-account-off"></a>

 Without encryption by default enabled, a copy of an unencrypted snapshot is unencrypted by default\.
 However, you can encrypt the resulting snapshot by setting the `Encrypted` parameter and, optionally, the `KmsKeyId` parameter\.
 If you omit `KmsKeyId`, the resulting snapshot is encrypted by your default CMK\.
-You must specify a key ID to encrypt the volume to a different CMK\.
+You must specify a key ID to encrypt the volume to a different symmetric CMK\.

 The following diagram illustrates the process\.